exvertus/thomasflanigan/content/pages/art-music.md

 ## Drawings

-I will have a more exhaustive portfolio directly on my site next month.
+I will have a more exhaustive portfolio directly on my site soon.
-I plan to delete all social media soon, but for now a selection of my art can be found on my instagram page [@material_soul](https://www.instagram.com/material_soul/).
+For now a limited selection of my art can be found on my instagram page [@material_soul](https://www.instagram.com/material_soul/).

-See something you like?
-Most of my drawings are for sale.
-Email [orders@thomasflanigan.com](mailto:orders@thomasflanigan.com) for more details.